eclipse-cdt-cloud/tsp-python-client/README.md

   --list-output OUTPUT_ID
-                        Get details on the given output of a trace --get-tree OUTPUT_ID  Get the tree of an output of type DATA_TREE --get-timegraph-tree OUTPUT_ID
+                        Get details on the given output of a trace --get-tree OUTPUT_ID  Get the tree of an output of type DATA_TREE --get-virtual-table-columns OUTPUT_ID
+                        Get the columns of an output of type DATA_TREE --get-virtual-table-lines OUTPUT_ID
+                        Get the tree lines of an output of type DATA_TREE --table-line-index TABLE_LINE_INDEX
+                        The index of the table line to start fetching --table-line-count TABLE_LINE_COUNT
+                        The number of table lines to fetch --table-times [TABLE_TIMES ...]
+                        The list of times to fetch from table --table-column-ids [TABLE_COLUMN_IDS ...]
+                        The list of column ids to fetch --table-search-direction TABLE_LINE_SEARCH_DIRECTION
+                        The direction to search for the table lines --table-search-expression COLUMN_ID EXPRESSION
+                        The columns expression to search for the table lines --get-timegraph-tree OUTPUT_ID
                         Get the tree of an output of type TIME_GRAPH --get-xy-tree OUTPUT_ID